FeatureBaseDB/featurebase/docs/data-model.md

 ### Column

 Column ids are sequential increasing integers and are common to all Frames within an Index.
+A single column often corresponds to a record in a relational table, although other configurations are possible, and sometimes preferable (see genomics TODO).

 ### Row